National Spherical Torus Experiment: Upgrade 2012–2015

-Poloidal coil problem 2016 and Recovery 2016–2022
+Poloidal coil problem 2016 and Recovery 2016–present

 The NSTX-U (Upgrade) was stopped in late 2016 just after its update, due to a failure of one its poloidal coils.
-This upgrade consisted of a copper coil installation, not a superconducting coil.
 The NSTX had been shut down since 2012 and only returned for 10 weeks at the end of 2016 just after it was updated.
 The origin of this failure is partly attributed to a non-compliance of the chilled copper winding, the manufacture of which had been sub-contracted.
-After a diagnostic phase requiring the complete dismantling of the reactor and coils, evaluation of the design, and a redesign of major components including the six inner poloidal coils, a restarting plan is adopted in March 2018.
-Reactivation of the reactor is not planned until the end of 2020.
-Recent information from PPPL officials predicts NSTX-U is undergoing repairs and is scheduled to be back in operation in 2022.The restart is delayed due to an insulation problem between the central solenoid and the coils around it.
+After a diagnostic phase requiring the complete dismantling of the device and coils, evaluation of the design, and a redesign of major components including the six inner poloidal coils, a restarting plan was adopted in March 2018, with reactivation scheduled for the end of 2020, though this was later pushed back to 2022.
+As of 2022, the restart was still delayed due to an insulation problem between the central solenoid and the coils around it.